-Upon entering my first dungeon, I was able to easily dispatch the enemies.
+Upon entering my first dungeon, I could easily dispatch the enemies.

 “Hey, this seems simple enough,” I thought to myself.